gergoorban/sampling_in_gsm/README.md

 wnode:  matrix of size Dx x Dx, whitening filters for preprocessing natural images
 A:      matrix of size Dx x Dy, filter bank for 16x16 image patches
 rho:    matrix of size Dy x Dy, prior covariance matrix (denoted as C in the equations of the paper)
-sigmaX: scalar, observation noise in GSM
+sigmaX: scalar, std of observation noise in GSM
 kGam:   scalar, shape parmaeter of Gamma distribution, prior of contrast variable z
 thGam:  scalar, scale parmaeter of Gamma distribution, prior of contrast variable z
 alpha:  scalar, exponent of the membrane potential nonlinearity